Lishui Natural Gas Field, China

 Primeline and CNOOC have since then signed a number of supporting documents including the supplemental development agreement (SDA), the joint operating agreement (JOA) and the implementation agreement.

-The ODP will be submitted to the government for approval in 2011 following which the companies will acquire the site to construct the terminal.
+The ODP was submitted to the government for approval in 2011, following which the companies acquired the site to construct the terminal.